Southern Germany by bike, the Altmühl cycle route

 - The Weltenburg Abbey

 Your cycling holiday in Germany begins in Rothenburg, a town located in the Tauber Valley.
-Enjoy your free time to stroll through the streets of the medieval city.
-At 9 p.m., enjoy a guided tour to kick off your stay (included).
+Take some time to stroll through the streets of the medieval city.
+At 9 pm, you can enjoy a guided evening walk to start your trip (included).

-In the morning, pick up the rental bikes (optional).
-The route takes you to the source of the Altmühl where you reachthe cycle route of the same name.
-Your route continues mainly on marked cycle paths via Hornau (excursion possible to the sources + 6 km), Colmberg and its castle, Lehrberg and then to Ansbach.
+In the morning, pick up your rental bikes (if booked).
+The route takes you to the source of the Altmühl River, where you join the cycle path of the same name.
+From there, you’ll mostly follow well-marked cycle tracks all the way to Hornau.
+The journey continues past Colmberg and its castle, as well as Lehrberg, before reaching the town of Ansbach.

-This day starts in the Nature Park to the Roman fort in Pfünz.
-Continue through the picturesque villages of Arnsberg and Beilngries.
-The stage ends in Riedenburg where, at the Crystal Museum (included), you can admire the largest rock crystal group of the world.
+This day begins in the nature park and continues to the Roman fort of Pfünz.
+You’ll then pass through the picturesque villages of Arnsberg and Beilngries, before ending your stage in Riedenburg.
+Don’t miss to visit the Crystal Museum, where you can admire the largest rock crystal in the world (entrance fee included).

 Overnight in Riedenburg

-Day 6: from Riedenburg to Regensburg (52 km)
+Day 6: From Riedenburg to Regensburg (56 km)

 Day 7: Regensburg

 Your cycling trip along the Altmühl cycle path ends after breakfast.
-You can extend your stay by enjoying an extra night in Regensburg.
+You can extend your stay by spending an additional night in Regensburg.